-By Barbara Griswold, LMFT (posted August 5, 2020, updated March 6, 2022)
+By Barbara Griswold, LMFT (updated July 30, 2022)

-- The session length must be 53 minutes or longer.
-If the session starts late or ends early, you may have to use a 90834 code (38-52 minutes) or 90832 code (16 – 37 minutes).
-Insurers will expect to see that you have done so on occasion.
-They will also expect your start and stop times to believably vary from one session to the next to reflect real life.
+- I understand the session length must be 53 minutes or longer.
+If the session starts late or ends early, a 90834 code (38-52 minutes) or 90832 code (16 – 37 minutes) must be used.

 - In each progress note, the actual start/end times of the therapy portion of the session has been documented to back up my billing.
 I understand this does not include time spent waiting, scheduling, communicating with others, or documenting the session or writing reports.

 - I know 90837 may be used only for individual sessions, or when family comes into a session to serve as informants for ongoing individual treatment.
 When a 90837 is used for a family visit, the client must be present for all or most of the session.
 I know this code should not be used for ongoing couples or family treatment.

 - I document all sessions according to the health plan’s documentation criteria, including capturing the date of service, length of session (start/end time), client problems and symptoms presented, therapeutic maneuvers utilized, diagnosis, progress or lack of progress to the goals, updates to the treatment plan if necessary, and my signature (electronic or written).